thebanprince/A3-Antistasi-Plus-PrinceFork/ForkChangelog.md

 - Ability to set emplacement direction on map (first click on map sets up position, second - direction)

 ### Changes
-- Loot crates are recognized by Arms Dealer container detector (items can be sold from/bought into crates)
-- Arms Dealer will no longer spawn too close to enemy outposts
-- Undercovered players will no longer unvoluntarily drop loot crates and statics while carrying them
-- Find The Arms Dealer task can be completed by undercovered rebels too
 - Fixed _cured undefined variable error
 - Fixed roablock barricade duplication issue
 - Fixed missing rebel squad leader unit type in squad leaders pool (rebel squad leaders will recieve rifles on autoequip)
 - Fixed missing Arms Dealer store action text for non-English languages
 - Fixed enemy inability to use flares in some cases
 - Increased number of sources of heavy militia vehicles (affects QRFs, large attacks)
-- Added light armed vehicles to frontline outposts spawn pool
-- Added marksman to SF squads
 - Fixed wrong variable type in garrison replenish function that prevented some garrisons from being replenished, replenished garrisons will be no longer replenished by wrong faction troops, requires new game start as old garrisons already filled with bad variable (hopefully, i think lost some sanity debugging this)
 - Fixed wrong reward for Catch Airdrop function
 - Fixed SQF error message when there is not enough money to buy loot crate